SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 This behavior contrasts with how an opaque types work, where there is some specific conforming type known at compile time.
-The additional level of indirection that's used when working with a boxed protocol type is called :newTerm:`boxing`.
+The additional level of indirection that's used when working with a boxed protocol type is called *boxing*.
 Boxing typically requires a separate memory allocation for storage and an additional level of indirection for access, which incurs a performance cost at runtime.